MarkDanilchenko/Entry_task/README.md

 ## App Description &#128209;

-This is a simple MPA project, based on Django4.
-The app implements relationship between two models in PostgresQL (employees & grades) with minimum UI.
+This is a simple MPA project, based on Django4 and postgreSQL.
+The app implements relationship between two models (employees & grades) with minimum UI.

 ## Launch instructions &#128190;